 Connect the return air duct using drive cleats and s-slips at the bottom of your ceiling joists to create a tight seal on the panning.
 To achieve superior energy efficiency, you might have to insulate the return air ducting using 1½ inch foil duct wrap.

 We recommend the foil duct wrap because it offers optimal resistance against heat loss or gain via the air passes installed in the return air duct.
-Use 1-inch galvanized hanger strap to install ducting to the ceiling joists.
+Use a 1-inch galvanized hanger strap to install ducting to the ceiling joists.

 Now, try cutting a hole in the return duct bottom section toward the direction of the furnace.
 You will connect the second duct through this hole, which is supposed to flow downward and to your furnace.